Frequently asked questions about Marist's undergraduate programs.

 The admission committee takes multiple aspects into consideration during the application review process, including your academic preparation and performance, extracurricular and leadership accomplishments, recommendations, essay, standardized tests scores (if submitted), and interest in Marist.

-What courses should I take senior year to be best prepared?
+What courses should I take during my senior year to be best prepared?

 We encourage you to challenge yourself as much as you can without overdoing it.
 During the admission process, we focus on the five major subject areas: English, history/social sciences, math, lab science, and foreign language.
 Therefore, going above and beyond the basic requirements in these areas is beneficial.